allyssonallan/EvoGen_course/Files/filtering.md

 Strand bias measures the imbalance for the number of reads at each strand.
 The end read bias test looks for unusually high/low number of alternate alleles at the of the reads, which could be due to bad trimming.
 Allele bias in potential heterozygotes tests for potential barcode/allele swapping.

-Let us see the options for this script (implemented by T. Linderoth and F.G.
-Vieira and others).
-This script reads a VCF file and filter SNPs based on a set of rules.

 We can use SAMtools `varfilter.pl` script to perform some of the filters.
 This script reads a VCF file and filter SNPs based on a set of rules.